 This label signals that the company has signed the Compact for Safe Cosmetics.
 Signatory companies pledge to make personal care products that meet or exceed EU safety standards, namely by not using chemicals that are known, or strongly suspected, to cause cancer, mutation, or birth defects.
 It also indicates a commitment to replace any hazardous materials with safer alternatives within three years.

-The seal of the Natural Products Association required that any product labeled “natural” is made with at least 95 percent natural ingredients (ie. renewable resources found in nature).
+The seal of the Natural Products Association required that any product labeled “natural” is made with at least 95 percent natural ingredients (i.e. renewable resources found in nature).
 No petrochemicals, parabens, SLS, chemical sunscreens, phthalates, synthetic fragrances, formaldehyde, or animal testing allowed.
 Plus, the packaging must consist of mainly recyclable and post-consumer recycled content.

-The Coalition for Consumer Information on Cosmetics’ Leaping Bunny logo assures that no animal testing was used as any phase of product development by the company, its laboratories, or suppliers.
+The Coalition for Consumer Information on Cosmetics’ Leaping Bunny logo assures that no animal testing was used during any phase of product development by the company, its laboratories, or its suppliers.
 It’s the most meaningful cruelty-free label because of its independent auditing process and ability to revoke privileges from companies that no longer comply.